LordAlucard90/Angular-Tutorial/22 - Angular CLI/readme.md

     web-worker
 ```

-It is possible to have more information rquiring help on the specific schematic:
+It is possible to have more information requiring help on the specific schematic:
 ```
 $ ng generate component --help